Streaming Algorithms for Geometric Steiner Forest: Introduction

-\paragraph{Comparision to a simple exponential-time approach.} As we shall discuss in Section~\ref{subsec:other_approaches}, a simple brute force enumeration combined with linear sketching techniques yields a streaming algorithm also with near-optimal space, but significantly worse running time that is \emph{exponential} in $k$.
-Technically, while this approach demonstrates the amazing power of linear sketching, its core is exhaustive search rather than an algorithmic insight, and thus it is quite limited, offering no path for improvements or extensions.
-Furthermore, the $\poly(k)$ running time in \cref{thm:main} is exponentially better than the exhaustive search, which seems to be a limit of what linear sketching could possibly achieve.
-Therefore even though the primary focus of streaming algorithms is on their space complexity, the improvement of the running time is critical in terms of pursuing efficient algorithms and making our techniques broadly applicable.
-Indeed, similar exponential improvements of running time have been of key importance in the advances of various other fundamental streaming problems, for instance, for moment estimation the query time was improved from $\poly(\epsilon^{-1})$ to $\poly \log (\epsilon^{-1})$~\cite{DBLP:conf/stoc/KaneNPW11}, and for heavy hitters from $\poly(n)$ to $\poly \log (n)$~\cite{DBLP:journals/cacm/LarsenNNT19}.
+\begin{remark*} Another streaming algorithm can be obtained by a simple brute-force enumeration combined with linear-sketching techniques, as explained in Section~\ref{subsec:other_approaches}.
+The space complexity of this algorithm is close-to-optimal too, but its query time is significantly worse and in fact \emph{exponential} in $k$.
+Technically, this approach demonstrates the power of linear sketching, however its core is an exhaustive search rather than an algorithmic insight, and thus it is quite limited, offering no path for improvements or extensions.
+Although the primary focus in streaming algorithms is on space complexity, most applications require also low query time.
+Indeed, exponential improvements in the query time of other streaming problems have proved to be of key importance, e.g., for moment estimation the query time was improved from $\poly(\epsilon^{-1})$ to $\polylog (\epsilon^{-1})$~\cite{DBLP:conf/stoc/KaneNPW11}, and for heavy hitters from $\poly(n)$ to $\polylog (n)$ \cite{DBLP:journals/cacm/LarsenNNT19}. \end{remark*}